 Most importantly, studies have shown children who walk to school enjoy both key health benefits and academic advantages, as well as getting more quality bonding time with parents.
 Additionally, the sense of independence a child feels by walking to school will help build self-confidence and give them a sense of accomplishment.

-In 2015, U.S Surgeon General Vivek Murthy and Mayor Ed Lee joined a record-breaking 95 schools and 14,000 students, who celebrated this fun, citywide event, bringing the participation to rate to over 85% of San Francisco Unified School District public schools (note: participation is open to both public and private schools in San Francisco).
+Last year, nearly 95 schools and 13,000 elementary school students took part in this fun, citywide event, bringing the participation to rate to over 85% of San Francisco Unified School District public schools (note: participation is open to both public and private schools in San Francisco).

 Kick off a healthy life-long habit by participating in Walk & Roll to School Day, then consider walking on a daily, weekly or monthly basis.
 Remember, giveaway supplies are limited – register your school today.